rishisant/teachcpp/m2.5_functions/solution.md

 Module 2 employs your knowledge through testing your ability to code and debug functions.
 You are given a string and you must create a vector of chars and then return a boolean value.
 Return 'true' if the string is a palindrome, and 'false' otherwise.

 ### Proposed Solution
-We only need one loop each for both function.
+We only need one loop each for both functions.

 ### Solution with Code
 Here is the implementation for the vectorizing function.